Skip to content

 send_mail(

-subject=f'Your post was liked',
+subject='Your post was liked',

 message=f'{activity.actor.uri} liked your post: {post.title}',